MisterEmm/KodakPi/README.md

 # KodakPi
-This is the code used in the Kodak Pi ambient lamp project.
+This is the code used in the Kodak Pi notification lamp project.

 It uses a gmail listener script combined with actions to control the Pimoroni Unicorn pHAT, running on a Raspberry Pi Zero W.